yw4291/Quantas2.0/README.md

 ## Citation

-This project was developed with reference to the following open-source repositories:
+This project was developed with reference to the following articles and open-source repositories:
+> Mertes, F., Matrot, B., Glaab, E., et al. (2021). *QuantAS: a comprehensive pipeline to study alternative splicing by absolute quantification of splice isoforms*.
+BMC Bioinformatics, 22, 580. https://doi.org/10.1186/s12859-021-04499-4

-- [ModelGenerator](https://github.com/genbio-ai/ModelGenerator) and [grenepipe](https://github.com/moiexpositoalonsolab/grenepipe/tree/master) – for project structure and documentation style.
+>[ModelGenerator](https://github.com/genbio-ai/ModelGenerator) and [grenepipe](https://github.com/moiexpositoalonsolab/grenepipe/tree/master) – for project structure and documentation style.